boudra/moboudra.com/posts/making-impossible-states-impossible-in-typescript.md

 }
 ```

-## React Component States
+## React State

-The same thing can happen in React state when we split states that are should stay together.
+The same thing can happen in React state when we split states that belong together.
 To following example illustrates this scenario:

 ```typescript
 const [data, setData] = useState<Data | null>(null);